-The conch season in Belize usual starts in October and ends in June.
-Conch fritters are prepared from conch that is chopped up into bite-size pieces and then mixed in flour, water and different Belizean herbs and spices.
+The conch season in Belize usually starts in October and ends in June.
+Conch fritters are prepared from conch that is chopped up into bite-size pieces and then mixed in flour, water, and different Belizean herbs and spices.

 This is a very popular appetizer in Belize that is in high demand during the conch season.
 It is mostly served in bars, where you will often have a choice of homemade ranch dressing or pepper sauce dip, which is usually very spicy.

 While others eat bread for breakfast, most Belizeans prefer a serving of fry jacks (buns).
 These make a heavenly Belizean breakfast served with eggs, stewed beans, fried chicken, fried fish, stewed chicken, stewed beef, stewed pork, cheese, and/or a choice of sausage or ham.

 They can be served as stuffed fried jacks for lunch, similar to a burrito but without a tortilla.
 Fry jacks can also be eaten with a drizzle of honey or syrup.